UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 # You can change the timeout for operations of the module according to the performance of your remote host
 pve_lxc_timeout: 30                             # Optional.

-# Validate the node's certificates when creating the container
-pve_lxc_validate_certs: no                      # Optional.

 # By default, we suppose that `inventory_hostname` is the FQDN or the hostname of the host to create, so we set the variable to the hostname.
 # You can arbitrarly define this hostname